 Deploying containerized applications with GitHub Actions

 Using GitHub Actions you can build and publish your container image right from your source code repository, and then immediately deploy your application on the mittwald cloud platform.
-The official mittwald/deploy-container-action takes care of the API calls, applies your stack definition, and (if necessary) re-creates the affected services.
+Public mittwald GitHub actions take care of the API calls, apply your stack definition, and (if necessary) re-create the affected services.

 Prerequisites